DarkMaps/DarkMapsServer/README.md

 ## API Documentation

-Note: Where the device registrationId is sent to the server it is always the transmitting user's registration ID, no the recipient.
+Note: Where the device registrationId is sent to the server it is the sending user's registration ID that is included, not the recipient.

 ### User Management